judofyr/tipi/README.md

 directly to the classes.

 The value of Tipi is that it puts certain constraints on your API.
-These constraints make it possible to always switch out the backend your talking to.
+These constraints make it possible to always switch out the backend you're talking to.